oracle-cne/ocne/doc/cluster-management/olvm.md

 from the Cluster API boostrap cluster, and from the OCNE client.

 ## IPV4/IPV6 Dual-Stack Support
-The OLMV Cluster API Provider supports IPV4 alone or an IPV4/IPV6 dual-stack configuration.
+The OLVM Cluster API Provider supports IPV4 alone or an IPV4/IPV6 dual-stack configuration.
 An IPV6-only configuration is not supported.

 ## Prerequisites
 * You must have an existing OLVM installation that can be accessed via a set of external IPs.